 In order to ensure that your app is well tested before going live, it is crucial to test the integration with our APIs in the Sandbox.

 We are delivering a complete Postman environment to help you automate the tests.

 If you don't use Postman, it is possible to use other testing tools.
 The Postman files will still be there if you need to use them along the way.

 Before you go live, there are some important steps you must have completed in order to be able to access PSD2 API Live Data.

 1. Receive authorisation from a Local Competent Authority to become a Third Party Provider (TPP).

-2. Receive a PSD2 eIDAS certificate (QWAC) from a Qualified Trust Service Provider (QTSP).
+2. Receive a PSD2 eIDAS certificate (QWAC) or a UK Open Banking certificate (OBWAC) from a Qualified Trust Service Provider (QTSP).

 To access Live Data, please follow the link below.